Honors and Awards

 Schryver earned a spot on the Big 12 Commissioner’s Honor Roll in the fall of 2010.

 Schryver came to Nebraska after competing for the World Olympic Gymnastics Academy Level 10 men’s team.
 He competed in the VISA Championships, Junior Olympic Nationals, Pacific Coast Classics and the Texas State Championships.
 He placed 11th at the 2009 VISA Championships.

 Schryver graduated with honors from Lloyd V. Berkner High School in Richardson, Texas.

 Eric was born May 14, 1992 in Dallas, Texas, and is the son of Wayne and Laura Schryver.
 Eric has three siblings, an older sister, Amanda, and two younger brothers, Ian and Michael.
-Eric is a nutrition and health sciences major (pre-medicine) at Nebraska.
-He was a Big Ten Distinguished Scholar in 2012 and 2013, and an academic All-Big Ten pick in 2012.
-He earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-12 and 2012-13.
+Eric was a nutrition and health sciences major (pre-medicine) who earned his bachelor's degree from Nebraska in May of 2014.
+He was awarded a prestigious NCAA Postgraduate Scholarship in 2014.
+Schryver was a Big Ten Distinguished Scholar in 2012, 2013 and 2014, and an academic All-Big Ten pick in 2012, 2013 and 2014.
+He earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-12, 2012-13 and 2013-14.
 He was a Big 12 Commissioner’s Honor Roll selection in the fall of 2010.
-He also earned a prestigious Nebraska Student-Athlete HERO Leadership award in 2012.
+He also earned a prestigious Nebraska Student-Athlete HERO Leadership award in 2014.

 He chose Nebraska over Iowa, Michigan and Minnesota.